kisilam/How-to-enable-Photo-Image-on-the-Windows-Server/README.md

 # How-to-enable-Photo-Image-on-the-Windows-Server
 How to enable Photo Image on the Windows Server

+1. Register dll as app
-1. regsvr32 "C:\Program Files\Windows Photo Viewer\PhotoViewer.dll"
+regsvr32 "C:\Program Files\Windows Photo Viewer\PhotoViewer.dll"

-3. Create reg file and import it
+2. Create reg file and import it

 Windows Registry Editor Version 5.00